 The Appeals Officer will notify the Complainant and Respondent in writing simultaneously of the final decision on appeal including the rationale for the decision.
-Appeal decisions will be rendered within ten (10) days after the time for the non-appealing Party to submit a written response to the appeal expires.
-All appeal decisions are final and not subject to further review.
+Appeal decisions will be rendered within ten (10) days after the Appeals Officer's receipt of the non-appealing Party's to submit a written response to the written appeal expires.- All appeal decisions are final and not subject to further review.
+Once the appeal process is completed, it shall be the responsibility of the Director of Student Conduct, Title IX Coordinator, or Chancellor's designee (where the Respondent is enrolled at New Brunswick, RBHS, Newark, or Camden), or the appropriate Dean or Supervisor of an employee to oversee the implementation of imposed sanctions.